h4ck3rd4d/shellgen/README.md

 # Shellgen.py

-## The idea for this is project is for some practice python, as well as to make a useful tool for pentesting / CTF's
+## The idea for this project is for some practice python, as well as to make a useful tool for pentesting / CTF's

 ## The tool is used to generate various types of reverse shell commands from the CLI.